 Thinking about your current main home (if you have more than one) What is the Land Impact for your parcel/region?

-I have no idea how this question is relevant to anything.
+I have no idea how this question is relevant to improving home and garden content.

 When you consider your last few Home and Garden purchases were they… *